ElMostafaIdrassi/pcpcrypto/README.md

 Therefore, PCP KSP keys are not persistent in regards to the TPM chip itself.
-They are merely transient keys that are created inside of the TPM using `NCryptCreatePersistedKey` and exported immediately into the aforementionned PCP file when `NCryptFinalizeKey` is called.
+They are merely transient keys that are created inside of the TPM using `NCryptCreatePersistedKey` and exported immediately into the aforementioned PCP file when `NCryptFinalizeKey` is called.
 These PCP files will then allow the PCP KSP to reload the key into TPM's volatile memory whenever needed.